ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 - **Max tokens** - sets a maximum number of "[words](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them)" or tokens that can be used in a single request by both the request and the response

-- **Length of prompt output** -  sets a maximum number of words or tokens that can be used by the response
+- **Length of prompt output** -  sets a maximum number of words of the generated result

 - **Temperature** - controls the randomness of the response.
 The higher the temperature, the more creative is the output